PandaXass/k8s-events-streamer/README.md

 Streams k8s events from k8s namespace to Slack channel as a Slack bot using incoming web hooks.
 No tokens needed.

+# Known issue

+* Model objects should tolerate None in place of empty lists https://github.com/kubernetes-client/python/issues/376.<br/>
+For now we have to patch the class in our code to workaround this issue.

 # Configuration

 Configuration is done via env variables that you set in deployment or configmap.